 4. Determine Marketing Measures and a Thank-You System

 Before you can put your plans into action, you will need to create any promotional material to share information with the public.
 Whether these are posters, emails or advertisements, use marketing materials to draw attention to your fundraiser.
+These materials should drum up enthusiasm about the playground and give donors a good reason to contribute.

 As you determine how to best reach your community, you should also establish a system to thank donors for their contributions.
 Expressing your gratitude will make your donors feel good and appreciated for their efforts.